Algonquin—Renfrew—Pembroke: History

 Renfrew—Nipissing—Pembroke was created in 1976 from parts of Frontenac—Lennox and Addington, Lanark—Renfrew—Carleton and Renfrew North—Nipissing East ridings.

 It consisted of the County of Renfrew, excluding the Townships of Bagot and Blythfield and McNab, and the part of the Territorial District of Nipissing including and lying easterly of the Townships of Mattawan, Papineau, Cameron, Deacon, Anglin, Dickson, Preston, Airy and Sabine.

 The electoral district was abolished in 1987 when it was redistributed into Renfrew riding.
 In 1989, Renfrew riding was renamed "Renfrew—Nipissing—Pembroke".

 The new riding consisted of the County of Renfrew, and the part of the Territorial District of Nipissing lying east of and including the townships of Deacon and Lister, and east of but excluding the townships of Freswick, Bower and Sproule, and east of and including the townships of Airy and Sabine.

 In 1996, the Nipissing part was redefined as being the part of the district lying east of and including the townships of Deacon and Lister, east of and excluding the townships of Freswick, Bower, Sproule and Nightingale, and east of and including the Township of Sabine.

 In 2003, it was given its current boundaries as described above.

 This riding was unchanged during the 2012 electoral redistribution.

+Following the 2022 Canadian federal electoral redistribution, the riding was renamed Algonquin—Renfrew—Pembroke.
+This change came into effect upon the calling of the 2025 Canadian federal election.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament:

+Riding associations

+Riding associations are the local branches of national political parties: